 The Adult Migrant English Program (AMEP) provides up to 510 hours of English language tuition to eligible migrants and humanitarian entrants to help them learn foundation English language and settlement skills to enable them to confidently participate in Australian society.

 To ensure that the Adult Migrant English Program continues to meet the Australian Government’s objectives, the Department of Industry is undertaking an independent evaluation of the programme.
 ACIL Allen Consulting has been engaged to conduct the evaluation.

 The evaluation will examine current funding arrangements, and the quality of programme outcomes, as well as programme appropriateness, effectiveness and efficiency.
 Stakeholder consultation and feedback will play a vital role in informing the outcomes of the evaluation.
 ACIL Allen Consulting will be engaging with stakeholders through surveys, focus groups, and in-depth interviews.

-ACIL Allen Consulting are currently undertaking a public submission process to ensure that all stakeholders have the opportunity to participate in the evaluation.
+ACIL Allen Consulting is undertaking a public submission process to ensure that all stakeholders have the opportunity to participate in the evaluation.
 Further information is available on the ACIL Allen Consulting AMEP website or by contacting AMEPevaluation@acilallen.com.au.